somamos/syllabification-by-analogy/README.md

 1. Preprocessing to merge common words between a pronunciation wordlist and a syllabified wordlist,
 2. Marchand & Damper's text-phoneme alignment algorithm, and
-3. Dedina & Nusbaum's pronunciation by analogy method (with tweaks by M&D) that here achieves ~85-90% success rate.
+3. Dedina & Nusbaum's pronunciation by analogy method (with tweaks by M&D).

 This work is leading up to a Python implementation of the Syllabification by Analogy (SbA) algorithm described by Marchand & Damper in _Can syllabification improve pronunciation by analogy of English?_ which you can read [here](https://github.com/somamos/syllabification-by-analogy/files/13186641/Damper.Marchand.s.Can.syllabification.improve.pronunciation.by.analogy.of.English.pdf).